You know how when you gamble in casinos the house always wins?

 If you are a high-traffic website or need a custom server setup, you might want to move away from shared hosting plans and look at a VPS (Virtual Private Server).
 With Bluehost, it starts at $30 per month.
 The storage is on SSD disks (faster) and you get more dedicated processing power.

 HostGator is almost three times more expensive, starting at $80 a month.
 You can increase storage or RAM in one click, which is good for managing traffic peaks.
-It’s limited at 5TB in bandwidth, which is a lot.
+The bandwidth is unmetered.

 Are you a web developer or agency owner who wants to bundle web hosting with your services?
 You could also make a profit from the hosting by reselling it yourself.
 It starts at $19.99 per month with both providers.